DenisseUrenda/DS-Portfolio/CovidCases.md

+# Monthly New COVID-19 Cases and Deaths in Mexico

 The data has been uploaded from [Our World in Data](https://ourworldindata.org/coronavirus/country/united-states?country=).
 The data is titled as *United States: Coronavirus Pandemic Country Profile*

 The following table shows some of the variable that this dataset contains and their description.
 More information can be found in [covid-19-data](https://github.com/owid/covid-19-data/tree/master/public/data), a GitHub repository dedicated to this dataset.